resonai/vera-ios-sdk/docs/testing.md

 ## Navigation & ARXs

-When you have registration, you can open Vera's side menu and you should see a list of AR applications available for that site.
-We call those applications AR Experiences, or simply **ARX**s.
+When you have registration, opening Vera's side menu should show a list of AR applications available for that site.
+We call these applications AR Experiences, or simply **ARX**s.
 One of those experiences is **Navigation**.
 You can open it, select a POI (point of interest) on the map (i.e. Kitchen), and navigate there.

 > [!NOTE]
 > On some sites, the navigation ARX can be called _Virtual Concierge_.

-After you are done testing the integration, proceed to the [bi-directional communication page](./bidirectional-communication.md) to learn how to communicate with ARXs from the client app.